Testimony and Covenant

 Brethren beloved in the Lord:

 As to the crisis in which we now find ourselves, we are conscience bound to separate from those constitutional abuses and alarming theological errors, which have been perpetrated by many and now have been approved and sustained by a majority in the highest court of Vanguard Presbytery.
-Not wanting these failures to lead to this, we had hoped for more brotherly treatment and a willingness to hear all sides.
-At the least, we had expected from her stated commitments there would be a willingness to hear and consider Holy Scripture in her deliberations.
+Not wanting these failures to lead to t his, we had hoped for more brotherly treatment and a willingness to hear and consider Holy Scripture in her deliberations.
 Sadly, we have found that this has not been the case at all.
 Rather, we have seen a party spirit, deference to men, justification by legislation, an overturning of our Book of Church Order, and our most solemn covenant together broken by supplanting the Word of God with the word of man, and thus effectively denying the Headship of Christ over His Church.
-This most basic tenet of Biblical Presbyterianism being denied at the highest court of Vanguard Presbytery, we see no other recourse but to separate from her fellowship and form a denomination which will by the grace of God be a faithful expression of Biblical Presbyterianism and a true continuation of the work of Christ in history to call and perfect his Bride.
+This most basic tenet of Biblical Presbyterianism being denied at the highest court of Vanguard Presbytery, we see no other recourse but to separate from her fellowship and form a denomination which will by the grace of God be a faithful expression of Biblical Presbyterianism and a true continuation of the work of Christ in history to call and perfect His Bride.

 By God’s grace, under Christ’s authority, we vow to strive for purity, peace, and Scriptural order in the formation of the Christ Reformed Presbyterian Church.
 Therefore, we endeavor to exclude those who disturb her peace, corrupt her testimony, and subvert her established forms from her communion.
 Therefore, as previous generations of Presbyterians did before us, we covenant together as elders in the Church of our Lord Jesus Christ to be “True to the Scriptures, the Reformed Faith, and the Great Commission!”